Mekino05/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that changes the group owner to school for the file hello. the file hello will be in a working directory
+create a script that creates a directory called my_dir with permissions 751 in the working directory